-The Parish Giving Scheme (or PGS for short) is an established planned giving scheme for churches that will be launched across the Diocese in January 2020.
+The Parish Giving Scheme (or PGS for short) is an established planned giving scheme for churches that was launched across the Diocese of Leeds in January 2020.

 Developed eleven years ago, by the Diocese of Gloucester, the PGS is a proven way to boost levels of parish income but also offers a myriad of other benefits for parishes and givers alike.
 Currently, 30 dioceses across the UK already trust and use the scheme.

 The PGS helps regular givers donate safely to their church by direct debit either monthly, quarterly or annually.
-Once a parish has registered with the PGS, members of its congregation can make regular donations by completing a PGS Gift Form ( available from their Parish) and posting it directly to the PGS team in Gloucester.
+Once a parish has registered with the PGS, members of its congregation can normally make regular donations by completing a PGS Gift Form ( available from their Parish) and posting it directly to the PGS team in Gloucester.
 From April 2020 the PGS launched a new dedicated telephone service which allows donors to set up their direct debits by telephone instead of completing the Gift Form.